Amsterdam/waarnemingen-mensen/README.md

 	or in your virtual envirionment:

 	python manage.py migrate. (tip add database to your /etc/hosts pointing at 127.0.0.1)

+Please schedule api/deploy/docker-migrate.sh script to run once a day.
+It will create the database partitions.

 ```
 pip install -r requirements.txt
 ```